 Uka and Nalini Solanki

 The Yadunandan Center for India Studies was formally inaugurated in 2005 by a generous donation from the Uka and Nalini Solanki Foundation.
-The center is named after Nalini Solanki’s great-great grandfather, an early advocate of education in northern India.
-The $500,000 endowment from the Solanki family also helped establish the Uka and Nalini Solanki Lecture Series, an annual event which brings a well-known scholar in the field of India studies to the CSULB campus.
+The goal of the gift was to create a regional center at Cal State Long Beach which would engage with the history and culture of India, South Asia, and the experience of the South Asian diaspora.
+The Center is named after Nalini Solanki’s great-great grandfather, an early advocate of education in northern India.